marklkm/vital-signs-tracker/README.md

 # 🩺 Vital Signs Tracker

-A simple and accessible web app for recording and managing patient vital signs — designed for healthcare workers, caregivers, or students who want to track daily health metrics easily.
+A simple, accessible, and privacy-friendly web app for recording and managing patient vital signs — designed for caregivers, nurses, and family members supporting older adults or patients with dementia.

+---

 ## 🌟 Features

-- 🧍‍♀️ Add and manage multiple patients
+- 🧍‍♀️ **Add and manage multiple patients**
+- 📸 **Upload an optional patient photo** (resized and stored locally for privacy)
 - 💓 Record key vital signs:
   - Blood Pressure (Systolic / Diastolic)
   - SpO₂ (Oxygen Saturation)